 In some cases, we may know specific gems conflict with prepend.
-To facilitate, we offer an auto config option (which is the default), which will automatically degrade to chain in such cases.
+To facilitate, we offer by default an auto config option, which automatically degrades to chain in such cases.

 The default setting in most cases is thus:

-It's possible to force using prepend strategy by specifying it in the config like so:
+It's possible to force using prepend strategy by specifying it in the config file: